Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against bluebird bio, Inc. (BLUE)

-If you suffered a loss on your bluebird investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at [url="]https%3A%2F%2Fwww.glancylaw.com%2Fcases%2Fbluebird-bio-inc%2F[/url].
-You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected]to learn more about your rights.
+If you suffered a loss on your bluebird investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/bluebird-bio-inc/.
+You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.

+- Warning!
+GuruFocus has detected 3 Warning Signs with BLUE.
+Click here to check it out.

 In May 2020, in the midst of the COVID-19 pandemic, bluebird announced that the Company expected to submit a U.S. Biologics Licensing Application (“BLA”) to the U.S. Food and Drug Administration (“FDA”) for LentiGlobin for sickle cell disease in the second half of 2021.